Painwheel/ENG100/MLABooks.md

   ### Article in a Reference Book (e.g. Encyclopedias, Dictionaries)
   * **"Title of Aritcle."
 Title of Book, #th ed., Publisher, Publication Date, p. #.**
   * *"Ideology."
 The American Heritage Dictionary, 3rd ed., Dell, 1997, p.
 369.*
+  ### A Multivolume Work
+  * **Last Name.
+Title of Book.
+Translated by Full Name, vol. #, Publisher, Publication Date.**
+  * *Quintilian.
+Institutio Oratoria.
+Translated by H. E. Butler, vol. 2, Loeb-Harvard UP, 1980.*
+  ### Book Published Before 1900
+  * **Last Name, First Name.
+Title of Book.
+City of Publication, Publication Date.**
+  * *Thoreau, Henry David.
+Excursions.
+Boston, 1863.*
+  ### The Bible
+  * **Italicize “The Bible” and follow it with the version you are using.**
+  * **The Bible.
+Name of Specific Bible, Edition, Publisher, Publication Date.**
+  * *The Bible.
+Authorized King James Version, Oxford UP, 1998.*
+  * *The Bible.
+The New Oxford Annotated Version, 3rd ed., Oxford UP, 2001.*
+  * *The New Jerusalem Bible.
+Edited by Susan Jones, Doubleday, 1985.*
+  ### A Pamphlet
+  * **Title of Pamphlet.
+Publisher, Date of Publication**
+  * *Women's Health: Problems of the Digestive System.
+American College of Obstetricians and Gynecologists, 2006.*
+  ### Dissertations and Master's Theses
+  * **Last Name, First Name.
+Title of Theses.
+Publication Date.
+Degree-granting institution, document type.**
+  * *Bishop, Karen Lynn.
+Documenting Institutional Identity: Strategic Writing in the IUPUI Comprehensive Campaign.
+2002.
+Purdue University, PhD dissertation.*